 Selfridges has pressed play on its own permanent cinema, the first of its kind in a department store.
 Set inside its Oxford Street premises, with direct access from the street, the three-screen complex offers the latest in state-of-the-art sound and vision technologies, and a thoughtfully-curated programme including all the latest releases.
-Not to mention that this cinema has its very own restaurant, offering sharing plates and vegan afternoon tea.
-Plus there’s a bar (how delightfully decadent to have a glass of Champagne at the pictures) and a tuck shop selling silent snacks to take into the film.
+Not to mention that this cinema has its own bar and snug area (how delightfully decadent to have a glass of Champagne at the pictures or try one of their delicious signature cocktails – we’re rather taken with the Beet Fizz, a heady mix of vodka, orange peel liqueur and beetroot syrup) and a ‘sweetshop’ selling snacks to take into the film, including ‘air popped’ popcorn.

 400 Oxford Street, Westminster, W1